-Closely linked to the other activities in the multimodal pilot areas are the mobility management (MM) measures, in order to promote multimodal travel through cooperation with different institutions.
-City partners cooperate with schools, kindergartens, companies or investors of inner city building projects to promote sustainable mobility and aim at a behavioural change.
+Closely linked to the other activities in the multimodal pilot areas were the mobility management (MM) measures, in order to promote multimodal travel through cooperation with different institutions.
+City partners cooperated with schools, kindergartens, companies or investors of inner city building projects to promote sustainable mobility and aimed at a behavioural change.

 Mobility Management (MM) is a concept to promote sustainable transport and manage the demand for car use by changing travellers’ attitudes and behaviour.
 At the core of MM are "soft"measures like information and communication, organising services and coordinating activities of different partners.
 “Soft” measures most often enhance the effectiveness of "hard" measures within urban transport (e.g., new tram lines, new roads and new bike lanes).
 MM measures (in comparison to "hard" measures) do not necessarily require large financial investments and may have a high benefit-cost ratio.”
 (Definition from EPOMM - European Platform on Mobility Management ).

-During the project lifetime, the partner cities will:
+During the project lifetime, the partner cities did:

-- use a common approach on mobility management and adapt it to their local context
+- use a common approach on mobility management and adapted it to their local context

 - plan and implement mobility management measures together with their selected cooperation partners in the pilot area

 - test different tools and methods to involve their target groups